Code-Institute-Submissions/First-Milestone-Project-38/README.md

 Using the DevTools I was able to get an idea of how my website would look on smaller devices such as the Pixel 2, Galaxy S5, iPhone 6/7/8+ iPad and the iPad Pro.

 - I also tested the website on differnt web-browsers to make sure that it works as expected accross a range of web-browsers which include:
 Google Chrome, Microsoft Edge, Firefox, Opera and Safari on an iPhone 7+.
+I noticed on Microsoft Edge my social icons background was not as transparent as the rest of the footer.
+I relised this is because my media queries I had in style.css was not working with Microsoft Edge.
+I am still looking for a fix.

 - **User Stories Scenarios**
 1. I would like to see the cinematographers previous work.